 |I'm probably a bit of both.|

 I am very lucky.
-Most of us who study my art don't have guys with the experience my teacher has near them.
+Most of us who study my art don't have teachers with the experience my teacher has near them.
 Usually, we have to travel to seminars and camps, acquire a little bit here, a little bit there, and then come home and practice.
 Sure, we have videos and stuff to help us, but we all know that in-person training with someone who knows what they are doing has no substitute.

 That usually means that we are teaching someone else what we just learned in order to retain it.